1997-2001 Honda CR250 – Sprocket & Drive Chain Maintenance

 How To Service The Sprockets & Drive Chain On Your 97-01 Honda CR250

-1997 - 2001 Honda CR250 -Sprocket & Chain ServiceTry to always change your sprockets and chain as a set.
-Using new parts with old parts will shorten the service life of both!
+1997 - 2001 Honda CR250 -Sprocket & Chain ServiceTry always to change your sprockets and chain as a set.
+Using new parts with old parts will shorten their service life!

 The Tools You Will Need